Blu-ray Review: Breaking In

 Director James McTeigue has been pretty selective with his projects, helming just three films since bursting on the scene with 2005’s V for Vendetta.
 In fact, his work on Breaking In, his fifth feature-length endeavour, is the first thing he’s done since 2015 outside of a few episodes of Netflix series Sense8 and Marco Polo.
 McTeigue’s newest project teams him with Gabrielle Union in a rare starring turn.
 Let’s see how it fares.

 Following the murder of her estranged father, Shaun Russell (Union) packs up her two children and heads to the family’s palatial vacation home in suburban Wisconsin to start working on a sale as well as collect personal belongings.
-The property has been outfitted with a state-of-the-art security system, which is a result of her father’s less-than-savory actions that led to an indictment relating to financial crimes prior to his death.
+The property has been outfitted with a state-of-the-art security system, which is a result of her father’s less-than-savoury actions that led to an indictment relating to financial crimes prior to his death.

-Shortly after arriving Shaun starts to notice little oddities, but she doesn’t put them together until a man attempts to subdue her in the driveway.
+Shortly after arriving, Shaun starts to notice little oddities, but she doesn’t put them together until a man attempts to subdue her in the driveway.
 She’s able to fight him off, and after a struggle she returns to the residence only to find that both of her children have been taken captive by Eddie (Billy Burke) and a pair of accomplices, Sam (Levi Meaden) and the unstable Duncan (Richard Cabral), who lock down the house with her outside.

 While the men search for a hidden safe purported to have more than $4 million in cash, Shaun must find a way inside to rescue her children, who have now seen the faces of their abductors.
 Raising the stakes even further, the criminals are in a race against the clock as disabling the alarm has triggered a countdown until law enforcement arrive.